snarflakes/ganpunks/README.md

 # Licensing & History

+This library is modification of a modification of code originally written.
+This NFT viewer reflects original code by Snarflakes.
+This idea by Snarflakes is of a NFT viewer for use by an individual at their personal work station.
+The idea by Snarflakes is that the device captures unique URL's reflecting either owned or non-owned NFTs is present here.
+The idea that via wifi an NFT viewer can display NFTs automatically updated by its underlying link.
+Through an individual updating/customizing these links they can modify their device displayed NFTs.

 This library is a modification of a modification of code originally written by Tony DiCola for Adafruit Industries, and modified to work with the ST7735 by Clement Skau.

 To create this ST7789 driver, it has been hard-forked from st7735-python which was originally modified by Pimoroni to include support for their 160x80 SPI LCD breakout.